Okay, not never — but close.

 Unlike most doctors, Spencer isn’t looking only at a patient’s BMI; he understands that body composition is more important and that a patient who’s 200 pounds at 5’8” isn’t “overweight” if they’re sub 10% body fat.
 So he’s not going to waste time with nonsense.

-I am SO pumped he’s working on this; he’s fantastic at what he does AND he understands everything about my lifestyle.
+I am SO pumped he’s working on this; he’s fantastic at what he does AND he understands everything about our lifestyle.
+They’re already working with tons of athletes in and out of the fitness world.

 But that’s just fitness.